A brief about Breast Cancer

 - Expanded lymph nodes of the arms and both sides of the collarbone

 - Unusual breast thickening, along with potential heaviness, and enlargement

 - Breast color changes, making it look like a bruise.

 - Nipple flattening

-Invasive Lobular carcinoma is a rare type of cancer that builds in the lobules (milk-producing glands) of the breast.
-Invasive Lobular carcinoma occurs when the cancer cells break out of the origin of the lobule while spreading to sensitive areas of your body, such as the lymph nodes.
-Invasive Lobular carcinoma contributes to a small yet crucial portion of all types of breast cancers.
-The most basic and effective type of breast cancer originated in the invasive ductal carcinoma (breast ducts).
+Invasive Lobular Carcinoma is a rare type of breast cancer that builds in the lobules (milk-producing glands) of the breast.
+It occurs when the cancer cells break out from the origin of the lobule while spreading to sensitive areas of your body, such as the lymph nodes.
+Invasive Lobular Carcinoma contributes to a small yet crucial portion of all types of breast cancers.
+The most basic and effective type of breast cancer originates in the invasive ductal carcinoma (breast ducts).